Can You Donate Eggs With an IUD or Nexplanon?

 Having an IUD or Nexplanon implant doesn’t disqualify you from donating eggs.
 But it does create a step that needs to happen before your donation cycle can begin.

-Here’s exactly what egg banks require for IUD and Nexplanon donors, how the removal timeline works, and what the donation process looks like once you’re cleared to proceed.
+Here’s exactly what to know if you want to donate eggs with an IUD or Nexplanon, including how the removal timeline works and what the donation process looks like once you’re cleared to proceed.

 Key Takeaways